plan44/disclock_pebble/README.md

 To install and use the pebble SDK, please follow the instructions at [developer.getpebble.com](http://developer.getpebble.com).

+To just get a ready-to use pebble app, just grab it on the [Pebble App Store](https://apps.getpebble.com/applications/5530e1e17add4311280000c3).

 Version History:
 ----------------
 1.0 : April 2015: initial version for SDK 2.9 and 3.0